The Haileybury Program

-All students participate in Intra-school House sport and Inter-school sport.
-Training and coaching are provided.
-A Learn to Swim program is also provided.
+All students participate in intra-school House sport and interschool sport with provided training and coaching for each student.
+The Learn to Swim Program is also provided.

 Leadership development is part of the program for all students, and leadership training is provided for those who take advantage of the vast opportunities for leadership provided at Haileybury.
 Leadership opportunities are available at all levels of schooling and all students are encouraged to participate.